ashersilvermane/Astral_Sovereignty/README.md

 Hover Effects: Interactive cards in the Knights section scale on hover for a dynamic user experience.

-Contributing

-Contributions are welcome!
-To contribute:

-Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
-Make your changes (e.g., update knight profiles, enhance styles, or add features).
-Commit your changes (git commit -m "Add your feature").
-Push to the branch (git push origin feature/your-feature).
-Open a pull request with a description of your changes.
-Please ensure code follows the existing structure and maintains the space-themed aesthetic.
-For major changes, open an issue first to discuss.

 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.